codetothepoint/auro-card/demo/demo.md

 </auro-accordion>

 ## Adding in styles
 Add in styles into the slot elements to style the content any way you want.
-The following is an example of text aligning to the left side of the container and dark blue text.
+The following is an example of text aligning to the left side of the card and dark blue text.

 <style>
   .textContainer {